Orlando Magic: 1992–1996: The Shaquille O'Neal and Penny Hardaway era

-The Magic history was changed on May 17, 1992, when the franchise won the first pick in the 1992 NBA draft Lottery.
+The Magic's history was changed on May 17, 1992, when the franchise won the first pick in the 1992 NBA draft Lottery.
 The Magic selected big-man Shaquille O'Neal from Louisiana State University, the biggest prize in the draft since the Knicks won Patrick Ewing.
 O'Neal, a center, made an immediate impact on the Magic, leading the team to a 41–41 record.
 The Magic again became the NBA's most improved franchise, as they improved by 20 games.
 O'Neal was the first rookie to be voted an All-Star starter since Michael Jordan in 1985.
 He also became the 1992–93 NBA Rookie of the Year.
 Despite O'Neal's presence, the Magic missed the 1993 NBA playoffs because they were tied with the Indiana Pacers for the eighth and final playoff spot in the Eastern Conference with the Pacers holding the tiebreaker.

 Despite barely missing the playoffs and receiving the least chance of gaining the top draft pick with only one ball in the lottery, the Magic again won the first pick in the 1993 NBA draft Lottery.
 Prior to the draft, Guokas stepped down as head coach, and Brian Hill was promoted to become the Magic's second head coach.
 In the draft, the Magic selected Chris Webber, but traded him to the Golden State Warriors for the number three pick, guard Penny Hardaway and three future first-round draft picks.
 With the combination of O'Neal and Hardaway, the Magic became a dominant team in the NBA, compiling the first 50 win season in franchise history with a 50–32 record.
 The Magic were in the playoffs for the first time, ranked the fourth seed in the Eastern Conference; however, the Pacers swept the Magic 3–0 in the first round, thus ending the Magic's season.